Chart Color Schemes

 Residential development activity is lower than average in Tablelands according to AreaSearch's national comparison of local real estate markets

 Tablelands has recorded approximately 10 residential properties granted approval each year.
-Over the past five financial years, from FY-21 to FY-25, a total of 53 homes were approved, with an additional 3 approved so far in FY-26.
-This results in an average of 3.5 people moving to the area per dwelling built over these years.
+Over the past five financial years, from FY-21 to FY-25, 53 homes were approved, with an additional 3 approved so far in FY-26.
+This results in an average of around 3.5 people moving to the area per dwelling built over these years.

-This demand significantly outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
-The average construction value for new properties is $277,000, which is under regional levels, indicating more accessible housing choices for buyers.
-In FY-26, $3.0 million in commercial approvals have been registered, suggesting limited focus on commercial development.
-Compared to the Rest of Qld and nationally, Tablelands shows approximately half the construction activity per person, placing it among the 20th percentile of areas assessed, indicating somewhat limited buyer options while strengthening demand for established dwellings.
+Consequently, demand significantly outpaces supply, putting upward pressure on prices and increasing competition among buyers.
+The average construction value of new properties is $277,000, which is under regional levels, suggesting more affordable housing choices for buyers.
+In terms of commercial development, $3.0 million in approvals have been registered this financial year, indicating limited focus on commercial development in the area.
+Compared to the Rest of Qld and nationally, Tablelands shows approximately half the construction activity per person and ranks among the 20th percentile of areas assessed, suggesting somewhat limited buyer options while strengthening demand for established dwellings.

-New building activity is dominated by detached houses at 89.0%, with townhouses or apartments making up the remaining 11.0%, maintaining the area's traditional low-density character focused on family homes.
-The estimated population per dwelling approval is 750, reflecting its quiet, low-activity development environment.
-Population forecasts indicate Tablelands will gain 92 residents by 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+The new building activity is predominantly detached houses at 89.0%, with townhouses or apartments making up the remaining 11.0%, maintaining the area's traditional low density character focused on family homes.
+With an estimated count of 750 people in the area per dwelling approval, this reflects a quiet, low activity development environment.
+Population forecasts indicate Tablelands will gain 92 residents by 2041, with current construction levels suggesting that housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development